Causes of Hormone Imbalances

 2. DietWhat you eat plays a large role in your overall health.
 Many foods contain an abundance of endocrine disputing chemicals (EDCs).
 These EDCs are also common in herbicides and pesticides that are commonly used in commercial crop growing operations.
 They can disrupt your natural hormone signalling process, causing hormones like estrogen and progesterone to either overproduce or drop their production rates.

-3. StressStress has creates direct response in your central nervous system, particularly in terms of the hormones cortisol and adrenaline.
+3. StressStress creates a direct response in your central nervous system, particularly in terms of the hormones cortisol and adrenaline.
 If you're constantly experiencing a high level of stress, it prompts your body to release a steady stream of these hormones, leading to an overload.
 Chronic stress can actually change the way your body is able to handle these hormones.
 It can desensitise you to them.
 When this happens, your body can create more as a response, and this can lead to a more severe imbalance.

 4. XenoestrogensXenoestrogens are chemicals that can mimic the natural estrogen in your body.
 Xeno translates as "foreign", referring to the fact that these compounds come from a foreign source, often a man-made chemical.
 Two common examples are phthalates and parabens.
 You will find these in certain shampoos, deodorants and lotions.
 Many household cleaners contain Triclosan, another xenoestrogen, and this is especially prominent in household cleaners that claim to be antibacterial or antimicrobial.